Curbside Find: 1973 AMC Matador Sedan – How Come You’re Still Around?

 Indeed, AMC was in the intermediate-size business.
 Better let folks know, just in case.

-A slight restyling arrived for ’71 that would remain until ’73, with slight revisions in trim and detailing.
+A slight restyling arrived for ’71 that would remain until ’73, with minor revisions in trim and detailing.
 Bodies remained the same throughout, and the company boasted of having more interior space and hip room than competitors in the segment.
-Sensible traits American Motors’ products had been associated with since the Rambler era.
+Sensible traits American Motors’ products had been associated with since their Rambler era.

 Intermediates were a “hot” thing in the early ’70s, along with the Brougham phenomenon.
 An era when fashion was highly favored over sensible traits.